prof-rossetti/georgetown-opim-243-201901/notes/environment-variables.md

 MY_SECRET_MESSAGE="SecretPassword123" python path/to/my_script.py
 ```

-To recognize the environment variable from within a Python program, use [the `dotenv` package](/notes/python/packages/dotenv.md).
+To access environment variables from within a Python program, use [the `os` module](/notes/python/modules/os.md#environment-variables).

 #### Setting Locally Using Dotenv File